agroal/pgagroal/doc/CONFIGURATION.md

 The configuration is loaded from either the path specified by the `-u` flag or `/etc/pgagroal/pgagroal_users.conf`.

+# pgagroal_frontend_users configuration

+The `pgagroal_frontend_users` configuration defines the passwords for the users connecting to pgagroal.
+This allows the setup to use different passwords for the `pgagroal` to PostgreSQL authentication.
+This file is created and managed through the `pgagroal-admin` tool.

+All users defined in the frontend authentication must be defined in the user vault (`-u`).

+Frontend users (`-F`) requires a user vault (`-u`) to be defined.

+The configuration is loaded from either the path specified by the `-F` flag or `/etc/pgagroal/pgagroal_frontend_users.conf`.

 # pgagroal_admins configuration

 The `pgagroal_admins` configuration defines the administrators known to the system.
 This file is created and managed through